CathalSweeney6/baked-in-lu/README.md

 ### Our Bakes

-* The second page of the webiste features six of the most popular bakes by the Bakery.
+* The second page of the website features six of the most popular bakes by the Bakery.
 * Each bakes are aligned in opposite directions, per-row, along with a short descriptive paragraph in their box divs.
 * The designed box divs are based off the company logo, with the RGB charcoal and orange colors, taken from the logo, using an eyedropper tool.